milroyg/wordpress-dfes/wp-content/plugins/master-addons/readme.txt

 == Changelog ==

+= 2.0.9.8 (06-10-2025) =
+* Fixed: display condition for logged out user only.
+Thanks [@hamiddavodi](https://wordpress.org/support/topic/display-element-only-for-logged-out-users/) for informing about the issue.
+* Fixed: Wrapper link is not working in Safari browser Thanks [@adzpz](https://wordpress.org/support/topic/wrapper-link-not-working-on-safari-ipad/) for informing about the issue.
+* UX Improvement : UX Improved for notice.

 = 2.0.9.7 (23-09-2025) =
 * Fixed: Mobile nav menu toggle is not working properly in free version.